c0pperdragon/OS816/mainboard/BOM.md

-# OS816 Rev.4 - Bill of Materials
+# OS816 Rev.5 - Bill of Materials

 All parts go to the top side of the PCB, which is were the part designators are printed on.
 The bottom side of the PCB just shows where the various architectural components (CPU, RAM, etc.) are placed.
-Connector JADR1 is inteded for possible extension and not populated.
+Connectors JADR1 and JAUX1 are intended for possible extension and are not populated.

 | Manufacturer Number  | Designator  |  Qty  |  Description                 | Case       | Assembly notes                            |
 | -------------------- | ----------- |------ | ---------------------------- | ---------- | ----------------------------------------- |